One Piece: Theatrical films

+Upcoming original net animation

+In December 2023 at the Jump Festa '24 event, it was announced that Wit Studio would be producing an original net animation (ONA) series remake for Netflix, starting from the East Blue story arc, to commemorate the 25th anniversary of the original anime series.
+The remake will be titled The One Piece.
+It will be directed by Masashi Koizuka, with Hideaki Abe serving as assistant director, and Kyoji Asano and Takatoshi Honda as character designers and chief animation directors.
+Yasuhiro Kajino will be in charge of the image board and creature design, and Eri Taguchi will be in charge of prop design.
+Taku Kishimoto will be in charge of the series scripts, and Ken Imaizumi and Shuhei Fukuda will serve as action animators.
+Tomonori Kuroda will be the art director, and Ryōma Kawamura will be the animation producer.

 Live-action series

-On July 21, 2017, Weekly Shōnen Jump editor-in-chief Hiroyuki Nakano announced that Tomorrow Studios (a partnership between Marty Adelstein and ITV Studios) and Shueisha would commence production of an American live-action television adaptation of Eiichiro Oda's One Piece manga series as part of the series' 20th anniversary celebrations.
-Eiichiro Oda will serve as executive producer for the series alongside Tomorrow Studios CEO Adelstein and Becky Clements.
-The series will reportedly begin with the East Blue arc.
+On July 21, 2017, Weekly Shōnen Jump editor-in-chief Hiroyuki Nakano announced that Tomorrow Studios (a partnership between Marty Adelstein and ITV Studios) and Shueisha would commence production of an American live-action television adaptation of the One Piece manga series as part of the series' 20th anniversary celebrations.
+Oda served as executive producer for the series alongside Tomorrow Studios CEO Adelstein and Becky Clements.
+The series would reportedly begin with the East Blue arc.

 In January 2020, Oda revealed that Netflix ordered a first season consisting of ten episodes.
-On May 19, 2020, producer Marty Adelstein revealed during an interview with SyFy Wire, that the series was originally set to begin filming in Cape Town sometime around August, but has since been delayed to around September due to COVID-19.
+On May 19, 2020, producer Marty Adelstein revealed during an interview with SyFy Wire, that the series was originally set to begin filming in Cape Town sometime around August, but has since been delayed to around September due to the COVID-19 pandemic.
 He also revealed that, during the same interview, all ten scripts had been written for the series and they were set to begin casting sometime in June.
 However, executive producer Matt Owens stated in September 2020 that casting had not yet commenced.

-In March 2021, production started up again with showrunner Steven Maeda revealing that the series codename is Project Roger.
-In November 2021, it was announced that the casting for the series includes Iñaki Godoy as Monkey D. Luffy, Mackenyu as Roronoa Zoro, Emily Rudd as Nami, Jacob Romero Gibson as Usopp and Taz Skylar as Sanji.
+In March 2021, production started up again with showrunner Steven Maeda revealing that the series codename was Project Roger.
+In November 2021, it was announced that the main cast of the series consisted of Iñaki Godoy as Monkey D. Luffy, Mackenyu as Roronoa Zoro, Emily Rudd as Nami, Jacob Romero Gibson as Usopp and Taz Skylar as Sanji.
 In March 2022, Netflix added Morgan Davies as Koby, Ilia Isorelýs Paulino as Alvida, Aidan Scott as Helmeppo, Jeff Ward as Buggy, McKinley Belcher III as Arlong, Vincent Regan as Garp and Peter Gadiot as Shanks to the cast in recurring roles.